 Indefinite tenancy agreements are ongoing contracts that don't need renewals.
 They may have an initial fixed period, and they still require notice if either party wants to terminate the contract.
 Sometimes you can begin your tenancy with a fixed-term contract, and then switch to an indefinite contract if you're planning to stay.

 Renting in Singapore is expensive—it’s actually one of the most expensive in the world.
-You can expect to pay around S$2,000 to S$3,000 for a single room property, and larger properties can cost S$5,000 or more.
+You can expect to pay at least S$2,000 for a single room property, and larger properties can cost around S$5,000 and more.
 You’ll have to pay a security deposit, which is typically one month’s rent per year on your lease, (so two months’ rent for a two-year lease).
 You can find apartments that are fully or partially furnished, as well as unfurnished ones.

 To learn more about renting in Singapore, check out this guide.